 Online cybersecurity master’s degree programs

-There are fewer online cybersecurity master’s degree in California options than campus-based master’s options, but nonetheless, the schools that do offer the programs have solid reputations as leaders in science and technology education.
+In California, there are fewer online cybersecurity master’s degree options than campus-based master’s options, but nonetheless, the schools that do offer the programs have solid reputations as leaders in science and technology education.

 An online master’s degree might be a good fit for working professionals who are unable to attend regular campus-based classes.
 Additionally, research shows that obtaining an online degree versus a campus degree has no impact on future employment potential.